ibd-bcn/CosMx-Bolen/README.md

-# Spatial Omics and Single-cell analysis
+# Spatial Omics and Single-cell analysis in PD and IBD

 This repository accompanies the paper **"Single-cell multiomics identifies both shared and unique features of immune dysfunction in the colon, plasma and stool from individuals diagnosed with Parkinson’s disease or inflammatory bowel disease"**, presenting all analyses conducted as part of the study.
 Our work focuses on the relationship between Parkinson Disease(PD) and Inflammatory Bowel Disease (IBD).